All On 4 Dental Implants Procedure In Antalya, Turkey

 Avoids bone grafting in many cases:

 - The two posterior implants are placed at an angled position (30-45°), maximizing contact with available bone, even in patients with moderate bone loss.
+This often eliminates the need for sinus lifts or bone grafts, reducing treatment time and cost.

-Lower cost compared to traditional ımplant solutions:
+Lower cost compared to traditional implant solutions:

 Since fewer implants are used and bone grafting is often unnecessary, the overall cost is lower than full-arch individual implants.